NEW! For Home school Families: Supplemental Learning sessions beginning at Audubon Acres!

 Click below to view open house dates and admission information. |

 The Chattanooga Audubon Society has partnered with Wauhatchie School to offer a forest preschool program at Audubon Acres since 2019.
-Preschoolers (ages 3-6) spend their days entirely outdoors where they explore, learn, discover, and play through immersive, place-based experiences right here at Audubon Acres.
+Preschoolers and K-2nd (ages 3-8) spend their days entirely outdoors where they explore, learn, discover, and play through immersive, place-based experiences right here at Audubon Acres.

 What is Forest School?